-In "Piggy's Pizza Palace": Tommy giving commands to the dog suit in Yiddish.
+- In "Piggy's Pizza Palace": Tommy giving commands to the dog suit in Yiddish.

-From "Naked Tommy", this exchange between Betty and Didi when they find the babies naked.
+- From "Naked Tommy", this exchange between Betty and Didi when they find the babies naked.

 Didi: Betty!
 I'm surprised at you, they're just babies, Lipschitz says...

-The end of the episode where Tommy is afraid he's turning into a monster.
+- The end of the episode where Tommy is afraid he's turning into a monster.
 Betty's brother stops by and says "Big sisters are monsters".
 Tommy then says to Phil "Isn't Lil a teeny bit older than you".
 Lil turns around with candy canes for fangs and Phil runs away in terror.

-The end of the episode where Angelica tries to convince Phil and Lil that either of them is the unfavourite.
+- The end of the episode where Angelica tries to convince Phil and Lil that either of them is the unfavourite.
 She walks in on Charlotte and Betty talking about sweaters.

-Charlotte: My favourite will always be Angora.
+Charlotte: My favorite's always going to be Angora.

 Angelica: (terrified) Who's Angora!?

-The "Vacation" episode where they go to Las Vegas and Angelica gets up on "stage" in the snack bar and starts singing her own song "Angelica the Beautiful".
+- The "Vacation" episode where they go to Las Vegas and Angelica gets up on "stage" in the snack bar and starts singing her own song "Angelica the Beautiful".
 Then when the mothers leave the Circus Giganticus hotel and see Angelica performing hew own rendition of "Vacation" on the big TV outside.
 Their reactions are priceless.
 This scene also counts as a CMOA.

-Which was part of Angelica setting off one hell of a car alarm in the parking garage with a voice saying "Stand back!
+- Which was part of Angelica setting off one hell of a car alarm in the parking garage with a voice saying "Stand back!
 You are too close to the vehicle!" to which Angelica responds, "Hey Mommy, neat!
 A talking car!"
 Then when the main (and loud) alarm starts up, all Angelica can say is "Cool!"

-While we're on Charlotte/Jonathan, there's this bit:
+- While we're on Charlotte/Jonathan, there's this bit:

-Charlotte: (To the kids) Say bye-bye to mommy!
+Charlotte: (to the kids) Say bye-bye to mommy!

-Jonathan: (Talking to Charlotte on the phone) Bye-bye, mommy!
+Jonathan: (talking to Charlotte on the phone) Bye-bye, mommy!

 Charlotte: Not you.